How to Unpublish a Wix Site (Step-by-Step Guide)

 How To Unpublish A Wix Site - logging in to your Wix account to unpublish your website

-Start by accessing Wix and log into your account.
-If you're new to Wix, you'll need to create an account - you can sign up using your email address or by connecting a social media account.
+Start by opening Wix and logging into your account.
+If you're new to Wix, you'll need to create an account using your email address or a connected social media account.
 Without logging in, you won't be able to make any changes to your site, including unpublishing it.

 Step 2: Access Your Site Dashboard